diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 The algorithm to use depends on what you purposes are.
 For performance reason we could even implement both of them and let the user choose which one to use.

 As you can see it is a simple method that will translate easily into code.
+This should be similar to how maya computes its tangent space.
+I had read a post about it somewhere but I can't find it any more unfortunately.

 ## Maya Boilerplate